 The Portage Hotel is nestled at the narrowest point between Queen Charlotte & Kenepuru Sounds with a wonderful view into Kenepuru Sound.
 This well-established accommodation place has a reputation for a fine restaurant and features natural timber chalets.
 This package includes quality accommodation in Korimako ensuite-style units,all with water views.

 |4||20.5 km||7 hours|

 NB.
-On some of the above departures our Classic guided walk will stay at Lochmara Lodge on the third night, not the Portage Hotel.
+On some of the above departures our Gourmet guided walk will stay at Punga Cove on the second night, not Mahana Lodge.